posener/dont/readme.md

 ```

 > It is recommended only to use the `dont.Panic` function to initialize package scope variables,
-> where in case of a panic, the program will crush on loading time.
+> where in case of a panic, the program will crash on loading time.